di-unipi-socc/kube-hound/data/examples/secrets_in_env/README.md

 # Test Secrets in environment variables analysis

-For this test we deploy the Pod specified in secrets-holder.yaml, which is a Pod containing secrets in the environment variables.
+- `secrets-holder.yaml`contains a Pod specification that holds secrets in its environment
-When we run the tool we will see the secrets detected

 ## Set up
 ```